sorskoot/sorskoot-website/content/blog/2023-02-03-WebXR-Pass-Through.md

 ```
 let xrSession = await navigator.xr.requestSession("immersive-ar");
 ```
 Because you are running this on a website, you'd never know who and what device is trying to enter AR mode.
-To check if it is supported, validate if `xrSession` is set after requesting the session:
+To check if it is supported, you can call `isSessionSupported` before requesting it.
 ```
+if (await navigator.xr.isSessionSupported("immersive-ar")) {
   let xrSession = await navigator.xr.requestSession("immersive-ar");
-if(!xrSession){
+  // do XR stuff
+} else {
-  // show a message to the user that their device is not supported.
+  // show a message
 }

 ```
 Here's a nice example of this feature running: https://cabanier.github.io/webxr-samples-1/immersive-ar-session.html